gustwindjs/gustwind/documentation/modes.md

 The development mode of Gustwind has been implemented in a lazy manner.
 This means the server will boot fast and perform rendering only on request.

-The preferred development path is the Node/Vite server through `npm run dev:node` or `gustwind-node --develop`.
+The preferred development path is the Node/Vite server through `npm run dev` or `gustwind-node --develop`.

 ## Production mode

 In the production mode, the tool generates HTML at the `./build` directory.
-The preferred path is `npm run build:node` or `gustwind-node --build`.
+The preferred path is `npm run build` or `gustwind-node --build`.
 Compared to the development mode, anything development related is removed from the output.
 At the moment no other optimizations are performed.

 During tests against a large site with over 2000 pages, the build was completed in a few seconds and so far the performance seems promising although it can be still improved and not a lot of thought has been given to it.